UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Abstract

 \section{Abstract}

-\textit{ This work presents a unified knowledge protocol, called \textbf{\method}, which facilitates knowledge-based studies from the perspective of data.
+This work presents a unified knowledge protocol, called \textbf{\textit{UKnow}}, which facilitates knowledge-based studies from the perspective of data.
 Particularly focusing on visual and linguistic modalities, we categorize data knowledge into five unit types, namely, in-image, in-text, cross-image, cross-text, and image-text, and set up an efficient pipeline to help construct the multimodal knowledge graph from any data collection.
 Thanks to the logical information naturally contained in knowledge graph, organizing datasets under \method format opens up more possibilities of data usage compared to the commonly used image-text pairs.
 Following \method protocol, we collect, from public international news, a large-scale multimodal knowledge graph dataset that consists of 1,388,568 nodes (with 571,791 vision-related ones) and 3,673,817 triplets.
 The dataset is also annotated with rich event tags, including 11 coarse labels and 9,185 fine labels.
-Experiments on four benchmarks demonstrate the potential of \method in supporting common-sense reasoning and boosting vision-language pre-training with a single dataset, benefiting from its unified form of knowledge organization.
-Code, dataset, and models will be made publicly available. }
+Experiments on 4 benchmarks demonstrate the potential of \method in supporting common-sense reasoning and boosting vision-language pre-training with a single dataset, benefiting from its unified form of knowledge organization.
+See Appendix~\ref{sec: addotional_data} to download the dataset.